 The Adam Institute has a special charge, based on the Adam bequest, to develop and understand teaching that supports all students in realizing their capability and potential and in progressing on a path to college.

-The Institute is committed to the development of locally and nationally significant models of university-school partnership, urban teacher preparation, teaching, and school cultures which empower all students, regardless of background, to attend college.
-The Institute integrates these different dimensions of work in various ways, primarily by working within and across partner schools to form learning communities focused on the neighborhood and its students.
+The institute is committed to the development of locally and nationally significant models of university-school partnership, urban teacher preparation, teaching, and school cultures that empower all students, regardless of background, to attend college.
+The institute integrates these different dimensions of work in various ways, primarily by working within and across partner schools to form learning communities focused on the neighborhood and its students.

 History and Accomplishments